Gemini

 How to Pronounce Gemini

 Our model has identified 5 different pronunciations for the name Gemini.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 47.8% confident that Gemini is pronounced as JEH-muh-nai.
-The next most likely pronunciation is JEH-muh-nee, at 23.9% confidence.
+Our model is 47.8% confident that Gemini is pronounced as JEH-muh-nai, which has 3 syllables.
+The next most likely pronunciation is JEH-muh-nee, at 23.9% confidence, with 3 syllables.

 JEH-muh-nai (3 syllables)